mrxnn/experimental/README.md

-Things I try out for fun, leaning and .... science 😎
+Things I try out for fun, learning and .... science 😎

 ### Reminder